-Debt Consolidation – How Does it work?
+Debt Consolidation – How Does it Work?

-Why might I want to consolidate my debts?
+Why should I consolidate my debts?

 How can I get a debt consolidation loan in Canada?

 - Your monthly budget, showing that you can afford the loan payments.

 - Evidence that you have enough income to make the payments.
 This could be your pay stubs, for example.

 - Extra security, either collateral (perhaps your house or car) or a co-signer.

 How can you Consolidate your Debt in Canada?

 Your first step is to apply to your bank or financial institution to see if you qualify for a consolidation loan.
 When determining if you qualify for a debt consolidation the bank will look at your credit score, your debt service ratio and your employment status.
 They are looking to see if you can afford to pay for the consolidation loan you are seeking.